samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/options.md

 # Options

-## Trading Options in ETNA Trader
+## Trading Options in TTG-SIM Trader

 Option is a contract in which a party that owns the option has the right \(but not obligation\) to purchase \(Call\) or sell \(Put\) a specific asset at a pre-defined \(strike\) price within a specific time frame.
 The counter party in this transaction is the writer of the option that in exchange for a premium agreed to purchase or sell the asset.
 Both the writer and the owner of the option make opposite bets on the price of the underlying asset: if its market price is better than the strike price, the owner of the option realizes a profit; if the strike price is better, the writer of the options realizes a profit.

 ETNA Trader features powerful option trading functionality that enables traders to buy and sell call and put options as well as enter into complex strategies.
-By default, all widgets related to options trading are available on the **Options** tab of ETNA Trader's Web Terminal.
+By default, all widgets related to options trading are available on the **Options** tab of TTG-SIM Trader's Web Terminal.

 ![](../../../.gitbook/assets/screenshot-2020-03-20-at-20.34.44.png)